An introduction to computer audio

 32-bit Texas Instruments PCM1795 DAC

-1/8" analog input couple to a AKM AK5386 AD converter (24-bit/96kHz) coupled with the amp and the Toslink output allowing for digitizing analog input.
+1/8" analog input coupled to a AKM AK5386 AD converter (24-bit/96kHz) and the Toslink output allowing for digitizing analog input.

 USB input coupled with Toslink output ( USB to SPDIF conversion)